 – USP (Secret-Political Directorate)

-– UKMK (Directorate of the Kommendant of the Moscow Kremlin)
+– UKMK (Directorate of the Kommandant of the Moscow Kremlin)

-1943 – In April 1943, after the military situation had changed in favour of the USSR, the GUGB was again removed from the NKVD and became the NKGB.
+1943 – In April 1943, after the military situation had changed in favour of the USSR, the GUGB was removed and became again the NKGB.
 This time the change lasted until the birth of the MGB in 1946.

 1946 – In March 1946 the Soviet government was restructured and all People’s Commissariats (NK) were redesignated Ministries (M).
 Thus the NKVD became the MVD and the NKGB became the MGB.
 Merkulov was replaced as head of the new MGB by V.S.
 Abakumov, S.N.
 Kruglov replaced Beria as head of the MVD, and Beria became a full member of the Soviet Politburo and a deputy chairman of the Council of Ministers exercising full control over the MVD and MGB.